PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 As for the problem of not being able to accept the same mission or taking missions away from each other: This is a problem that is only present under the conditions that every mission can only be accepted once.
 Mike describes two solutions: (1) Either not allowing the other players to get the mission, which would result in the need to have extra missions for each player, which he describes as a very bad solution.
 Or (2) only allowing the main player to get missions with all the other players following him in a party, as it is done in many "isometric" rpgs.
 But obviously there is a third solution, as it is done in many MMORPGs: (3) Just isolating the story and missions of each player from each other and enabling them to accept and solve the missions either independently from the other players *or* in a party (of e.g. two).
 In order for the players to not be in the way of each other by doing so, while still being in the same world, it would be needed to e.g. prevent the acceptance of a mission as long as another player or party of players are currently doing the mission.
 In consequence this would result in e.g. a scenario like this: Two players are accepting a mission to find the mages apprentice in the troll canyon.
 When the mission is solved (while the other players did something else), the same mission can be accepted by the third player which may or may not form another party with the fourth and/or fifth player, upon which the apprentice is spawned again and so on.
 It works.
 But it is the worst solution of all, that is opposed to the Immersive Sim the most.

+So, how could we implement a real multiplayer story mode?

-But I will argue that all of this is irrelevant, looking at the problem from a wrong perspective.
+I will argue that all of the points made before are irrelevant, as it is looking at the problem from a wrong perspective.

-In his answers Mike gives the impression as if in the multiplayer there would be up to 5 players which are all on the same level, all convicted together, all without a guild and class and then developing their character at will.
+In his reply Mike gave the impression as if in the multiplayer there would be up to 5 players which are all on the same level, all convicted together, all without a guild and class and that every player should have been able to develop their character at will; the four friends in the Alpha Multiplayer should thus be seen only as *prototypes* of what the multiplayer characters could potentially be developed *into*.

 This approach is *of course* in conflict with the story.
 If the story is supposed to be believable, every character has to play a different role, have its own background story and so forth.
+It cannot be basically the same character (looking differently, but being interacted with by NPCs all the same), that is played by five players.
+And in this case it is of course totally unreasonable to develop five times as many missions to enable every one of these characters to experience the story in his own way while actually meant to be the same, as Mike imagined everyone to be the hero and no one with a fixed role.
+It is this premise that leads to all of the problems.

+While speaking of compromises they didn't want to make with the story, for which they sacrificed the multiplayer, it is almost ironical, if it wouldn't be so unfortunate, that in the end they had to made more compromises with the story than in any other regard, as it was reduced in scope and depth so much while trying to rescue the project and sparing it from cancellation as a whole, that the results were much more serious sacrifices than the cancellation of the multiplayer.

+The (singleplayer) story of course has to have priority, as it is the basis of everything.
+But a multiplayer story can very well be realised and none of the major problems explained above exist when following a consequent approach in accordance with our principles of a storydriven immersive sim rpg.

+## Phoenix Multiplayer

+The Phoenix multiplayer is divided into three sections, that can be chosen from the Multiplayer menu; notes about the [Interface (lobby)](/#lobby) are to be found at the end of the document.

+There is the (1) *Story Mode* for up to 5 players, plus *"Short Stories"*, there is (2) the *Freeplay Mode* and there is what I call (3) *Scenarios* where each scenario is possible to be played in one or more different "modes".

+### Story Mode

-It cannot be the same character (just looking differently) that is played by five players.
-It must be as it is in any good story-coop, where there are separate characters to be played.
+For the story mode, as the "heart" of the multiplayer, we start by different premises.
+It must be as it is in any good story-coop where there are separate characters to be played.
 Never would or should a character say the same as another character or be told the same by NPCs as another character.
-The first solution, that Mike describes as very bad, is the only reasonable one.
+The first solution, that Mike describes as very bad, we see as the only reasonable one, but only when seen in combination with pre-narrated characters.
 It is the only one that is in accordance with the design principles and the idea of a storydriven immersive sim rpg.

-And the story offered such individual characters: The five playable multiplayer characters should be the nameless hero and the four friends:
+Gothic/Phoenix offers such individual characters in form of the four friends, alongside the nameless hero they are the five playable multiplayer characters:

 * `PC_PLAYER` (Hero)
 * `PC_FIGHTER` (Gorn)